engee-nl/p-assignment/README.md

 - **Zero downtime**: If the server's operating system needs an update, the load balancer can be adjusted to redirect traffic, ensuring continuous availability.
 - **Faster image download speeds and caching**: By leveraging AWS S3 and CloudFront (with global distribution), we can significantly improve performance.
 - **Traffic distribution**: Using a load balancer, along with multiple Docker containers and servers, helps evenly distribute traffic and optimize resource utilization.
+Additionally, by implementing a master-slave database configuration, we can optimize database performance.
+The master database handles write operations, while the slave(s) handle read operations, reducing the load on the master and improving overall efficiency for read-heavy applications.

 ![Server architecture](server-architecture.drawio.png)